Teignmouth Electron: Sailing history

 As he attempted to bail the water, the 15-foot seas came pouring back into the opening.
 On Wednesday, 13 November, a leak in the cockpit hatch flooded the engine compartment and his Onan generator.
 Design flaws made the Electron difficult to steer, resulting in a bizarre and erratic zigzag sailing pattern.
 On 15 November, in the face of extreme problems with the craft, Crowhurst set about calculating the pros and cons of continuing the race.
 Eventually, he came to the conclusion that dropping out would only be a temporary failure, one that could be mended with an additional try at the Golden Globe in the future.
 On 16 November, with his generator finally repaired, he sent off a press report to his press coordinator Rodney Hallworth, stating that he was “going towards Madeira” even though he was less than 200 miles from his last position which had been recorded as “heading Azores”.
 However, Crowhurst's logs prove to be fairly correct in providing location up to 1 December.
 It is on Friday, 6 December that he begins to actively construct a false navigational record, giving himself up to 243 miles per day runs in a communication to Hallworth on the 10th.
 In some cases, his fabricated mileage is almost triple his actual achieved distance.

 On 21 December, Crowhurst reported, “split skin of starboard float.”
 The internal wooden frames had come away from the plywood, leaving a split half-way along the float.
 He attributes the hole to the workmanship of the Eastwood shipyard, as it had formed in the fibreglass that they had laid on the floats.
 This split grew the longer Crowhurst neglected to attend to it, and as he had no means of repairing such a sizable hole on board, he would have to stop for the needed supplies.
 For nearly a month he meandered on the coast of South America, weighing his options.

-On 6 March 1969, he dropped anchor at Rio Salado, landing in Argentina at 8:30 am, and grounded himself in the quickly receding tides in order to repair the sizeable hole.
+On 6 March 1969, he dropped anchor at Rio Salado, landing in Argentina at 8:30 am in order to repair the sizeable hole, and grounded himself in the quickly receding tides.
 He stayed for two days and set sail again on 8 March.